Meldanor/MyBlog/content/blog/2025_01_11_switch-to-zola.md

 **UPDATE**: While finishing the deployment and stuff I realized that only nginx has the possiblitiy to serve static brotli, zstd and gzip files AND to use automatically Etag bashed caching.
 Also I linked to wrong server, I wanted to use [Static Web Server](https://static-web-server.net/).

 And that is the stack.
-Zola with Markdown for the content and structure, Tailwind for the "views", sws for serving the files.
+Zola with Markdown for the content and structure, Tailwind for the "views", ~~sws~~ nginx for serving the files.

 ### The old one